 The name of fence number 11 in the Grand National festival is “Booth Fence”.

-The 11th fence is called the Booth after an Aintree fence builder, John Booth.
+The 11th fence is named after John Booth, an Aintree fence builder.

 He won in record time in the previous year, 1934, and became the first horse to win the Cheltenham Gold Cup and Grand National race in the same season.